 Here, you’ll receive a wristband to “link up” with the stations’ interactions via barcode.

-This feature will track your scores at each station, like the height of your foot arch at the aptly named “How High are Your Arches” Station, or station to see how efficient your walking motion is, or how warm or cold you feel relatively.
+This feature will track your scores at each station, like the height of your foot arch at the aptly named “How High are Your Arches” Station, or the stations where you can see how efficient your walking motion is, or how warm or cold you feel relatively.

-The “Modeling the Mesozoic” and the “Colossal Fossil: Triceratops Cliff” exhibits will overload a dinosaur lover with fascination and facts in the best way possible.
+The “Modeling the Mesozoic” and the “Colossal Fossil: Triceratops Cliff” exhibits will delight the dinosaur lovers.
+You’ll be treated to fascinating facts and information about all your favorite, and soon-to-be-favorite dinosaurs.

 The life-size T-rex, and the reconstructed bones of a triceratops bring the seemingly larger-than-life, ancient creatures to life like you’ve never seen before.